Open-source • Production-ready • Docker-native

 Follow the deployment guide for reverse proxy, TLS, and recommended security settings.

-Deployment guide →In many Power BI Embedded (app-owns-data) setups, external viewers don’t need individual Power BI licenses, but you pay for Embedded capacity.
-Always validate licensing for your exact scenario.
+In many app-owns-data setups, external viewers do not need individual Power BI licenses, but you pay for embedded capacity.
+Validate licensing for your scenario.

 No. PBIHoster is an independent open-source project and is not affiliated with Microsoft.

 The UI is designed to be themeable.
-Full white-labeling options can be added depending on needs.
+Full white-label options can be configured based on your needs.

-External OpenID Connect support is available on the current codebase.
-Check release notes/changelog for your target version before rollout.
+External OpenID Connect support is available in the current codebase.
+Check release notes and changelog for your target version before rollout.

-Use GitHub Issues for bugs and GitHub Discussions for questions/ideas.
-For product direction, check changelog and roadmap updates.
+Use GitHub Issues for bugs and GitHub Discussions for questions.
+For product direction, track changelog and roadmap updates.

 Yes.
 We offer fixed-scope pilot implementation and rollout support for teams that want faster production delivery.